 With that in mind, when it comes to online Forex trading and CFD trading, as well as dealing with Forex brokers and CFD brokers, there are a number of elements to consider.
 These include:

 - Is trading online safe?
-To answer this question, we must ask ourselves if the broker is reputable and regulated?
+To answer this question, we must ask ourselves if the broker is reputable and regulated.
 Some things to look for are financial licenses and industry awards to ensure your online trading is safe.

 - Does the broker offer fast, reliable trading software, that will support your trading strategy?